andrewferrier/gisym/README.md

 # gisym

+*Note:* I no longer use and maintain this repository.
+For personal use, I've replaced it with some custom wrappers around [GNU Stow](https://www.gnu.org/software/stow/).

 A simple set of bash functions to canonically (re)create symlinks.
 This is useful, for example, to keep your dotfiles in a shared git repo, and create symlinks to files in or directories in there from your home directory.
 Functions available are:

 * `check-symlink $SOURCE $TARGET` - will create a symlink from `$SOURCE` to `$TARGET`, if the `$SOURCE` file is not already present.
 If it is and it is a symlink, it'll be deleted and recreated to point to `$TARGET`, use appropriate relative paths for succinctness.
 If it exists but is not a symlink, the function will error and exit to avoid losing data.